TheoGachet/machine-translation-with-attention/README.md

 # Machine Translation using seq2seq model and attention mechanisms

 ### Description:
-This project focuses on automating the translation of French to English texts using deep learning models, specifically Seq2Seq with attention mechanisms.
-It encompasses the entire workflow, from data preparation to tokenization, and through to text vectorization and model training.
+This project aims to automate French-to-English text translation using Seq2Seq with attention mechanisms, covering data preparation, tokenization, text vectorization, and model training.
+The goal is to build an efficient and accurate translation pipeline that understands French sentences and generates high-quality English translations.
+The Seq2Seq architecture, along with attention mechanisms, enables the model to capture language patterns and context effectively, leading to improved translation quality.
+The outcome is a powerful tool for automatic translation, contributing to advancements in natural language processing.

 ### Table of Contents:
 1. [Prerequisites](#prerequisites)